CS

 The MG IM5 features a 26.3-inch touchscreen, while the Hyundai IONIQ 6 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The MG IM5 stands out with wireless Apple CarPlay/Android Auto, wireless charging, panoramic roof, heated front seats, ventilated seats and ambient lighting that you will not find on the Hyundai IONIQ 6.
-The Hyundai IONIQ 6 counters with Apple CarPlay and BOSE audio.
+The MG IM5 stands out with wireless Apple CarPlay/Android Auto, panoramic roof, heated front seats and ventilated seats that you will not find on the Hyundai IONIQ 6.
+The Hyundai IONIQ 6 counters with Apple CarPlay.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain